seqeralabs/gatk4-germline-snps-indels/README.md

     ├── nextflow.config
     └── test_params.yaml
 ```

-- The top-level file (in this case `gatk4-germline-snps-indels.nf`) is the primary workflow.
-It could be thought of as a counter-part for the top-level `main.nf`

 - The `modules` are designed around the idea of a specific tool (for example `gatk`) as the core abstraction, which contains wrappers for various sub-commands for `gatk`.